Idaho Falls, Idaho: Economy

+Public transport in Idaho Falls is run by the Greater Idaho Falls Transit, which runs the GIFT On Demand demand-responsive transport system.

 Arts and culture

-The Willard Arts Center, The Colonial Theatre and Civic Auditorium host musical concerts, plays, and events.
+The Willard Arts Center, The Colonial Theatre, and Frontier Center for the Performing Arts host musical concerts, plays, and events.

+The Mountain America Center, a multi-purpose arena and convention center, opened to the public in November 2022.

 The Museum of Idaho showcases local artifacts and history.
 It also brings in major traveling exhibits such as fossilized dinosaurs, Gutenberg Bibles, Titanic remnants, and "Bodies: the Exhibition."

 Downtown Idaho Falls once struggled as the city expanded eastward, but it has been revitalized in recent years due to the efforts of local business owners, the City of Idaho Falls, and other organizations such as the Downtown Development Corporation and the Idaho Falls Chamber of Commerce.
 Today, it is home to a handful of locally owned shops, stores, restaurants, galleries, theaters, and future revitalization efforts.

 The city attracts many tourists visiting nearby Yellowstone and Grand Teton National Parks, Craters of the Moon National Monument and Preserve, Jackson Hole, and fishing on the Snake River.

-Parks and recreation

-There are three 18-hole golf courses in Idaho Falls, and four disc golf courses.

 Education

 Higher education

 The College of Eastern Idaho was established in 1969 as a vocational-technical college named Eastern Idaho Technical College.
 In 2017 it transitioned into Eastern Idaho's only community college.

-Stevens-Henager College has a resource center in the city to aid students in online degree programs.

 A campus of the University of Idaho in Idaho Falls provides access to the university's resources.